yiyuezhuo/video_yyz/readme.md

 You can use `--model cnn_lstm_1` to point to it in `train.py`.

-In other hand, I still feel very annoying to edit a pure text CLI command.
+On the other hand, I still feel very annoyed to edit a pure text CLI command.
 So I suggest to use "frozen" commands like following:

 ```
 python -m video_yyz.exps.test_word_bag_1